Ohope Beach Primary School

-Ohope Beach Primary School is located in Ōhope, 6 kilometres from Whakatāne, on the Northeast Coast of the North Island in New Zealand.
+Ōhope Beach School is located in Ōhope, 6 kilometres from Whakatāne, on the Northeast Coast of the North Island in New Zealand.

 The school

-Ohope Beach Primary School contains a field, a hall, swimming pool, five classrooms in a large building, and an office.
-The school is a state school that caters for Years 1-6 and has approximately 320 students.
+Ōhope Beach School contains a field, a hall, swimming pool, five classrooms in a large building, and an office.
+The school is a state school that caters for Years 1–6 and has approximately 320 students.
 The principal, Cathryn Naera, took over from Tony Horsefall, who had been with the school since 2010.

 New Building

-In 2015, Associate Education Minister Nikki Kaye announced a $13.5m redevelopment for Ohope Beach Primary School.
+In 2015, Associate Education Minister Nikki Kaye announced a $13.5m redevelopment for Ōhope Beach School.
 The redevelopment contains a two-storey block containing 12 teaching spaces, along with an administration block, library, car parking, drop-off areas, and outdoor teaching spaces.
 The redevelopment project was completed in 2018.